NBA adjusts schedules for virus-affected teams, like Wizards - WHIZ News

 Without the schedule changes by the NBA, the Wizards and Grizzlies may have been looking at playing 41 times in 67 days during the second half of the season — which will stretch from March 11 through May 16.

-Boston and Phoenix have had three games postponed apiece so far, and it’s not yet known if their first-half schedules will be adjusted.
+Boston and Phoenix have had three games postponed apiece so far, and it’s not yet known publicly how their first-half schedules will be adjusted.

+“I’ve heard about one.
+I don’t think I’m supposed to say, so I won’t,” Celtics coach Brad Stevens said Wednesday.
+“My preference is that they consider our travel appropriately.
+So, that’s the only thing I have to say about it.
+We obviously know in this condensed schedule anyway that we were going to be nonstop.

+“We’re just going to try to do our best to be ready for the next night, wherever that may be, whoever we may be playing and hopefully improve ourselves a little bit,” Stevens added.

 Teams also began arriving Wednesday at Walt Disney World in Lake Buena Vista, Florida, to begin quarantine and prepping for the G League season, which — like the NBA did last season — will utilize a bubble.